Sorin-debug/JAVA-Projects/01.Spring-and-Hibernate/spring-annotations-demo/README.md

 #### C. Development Process - Field Injection
-1. Configure the dependency injection with Autowired Annotation
+ Configure the dependency injection with Autowired Annotation
  - Applied directly to the field
  - No need for setter methods

+## Annotation Autowiring and Qualifiers

+#### @Qualifier - Can apply to:
+1. Constructor injection.
+2. Setter injection methods.
+3. Field injection.

+**Used for specific in multiple implementations.**
+Example: @Qualifier("randomFortuneService")